 After his doctoral work, Oscar took a position as European Young Researcher at the Atomic Energy Commission of France (CEA-Saclay) within the European network DYNAMICS.
 Working with Dr. Michel Viret, Oscar measured the experimental proof of magnetism in atomic platinum chains and fabricated a p-Si / NiOx diode with rectifying, tuneable magnetoresistance and photovoltaic properties.
 His second postdoctoral position was at the Department of Applied Quantum Physics at Kyushu University (Fukuoka, Japan).
 His research during his first year granted him a fellowship by the Japan Society for the Promotion of Science fellow for the following two years.
 In Japan, Oscar worked in the effects of RF magnetic fields on iron cage proteins and the optical properties of magnetite nanoparticles.
 The most remarkable result was the first proof of a non-thermal biological effect of RF magnetic fields, with protein function and molecular dynamics altered after exposure to fields of order 1 MHz and 15 mT (refs [1,2] and reported here and here by EMF-Portal).

-Recently, his research on an emergent magnetism at molecular interfaces featured in Nature (link), with a News report in their front website (link) and a News & Views article in the same journal issue reporting the findings (link).
+His research on an emergent magnetism at molecular interfaces featured in Nature (link), with a News report in their front website (link) and a News & Views article in the same journal issue reporting the findings (link).
 This research was also widely reported by other sources, such as Cosmos Magazine, Physics World, Chemistry World, Science News and others.
+This work lead as well to the design of a spin singlet to triplet Cooper pair interface, where magnetism and superconductivity co-exist in metallo-molecular multilayers.